Clique number of tournaments: Classes of tournaments defined by forbidding a single tournament

 \section{Classes of tournaments defined by forbidding a single tournament}

 In this section, we will investigate the classes defined by forbidding a single tournament.
-Our main question will be to understand which tournaments $H$ are such that $\Forb(H)$ is $\chi$-bounded.
+Recall that, given a tournament $H$, $\F(H)$ is the class of $H$-free tournaments.
+Our main question will be to understand which tournament $H$ are such that $\F(H)$ is $\dic$-bounded.
 Such a tournament is said to be \emph{$\dic$-binding}.